 when really, it’s more complex than that.

 There is something lost in translation when a haiku appears in other languages.
-That’s not to say it’s impossible to write a haiku in English, but rather that studying haiku can highlight the differences between various languages.
+That’s not to say it’s impossible to write a haiku in English, but rather that studying the Japanese haiku can highlight the differences between various languages.
 There’s a lot more to these 17 syllables than meets the eye.

 The Difference Between Written Japanese And English